Tobibaka/obitouch_hatobi/README.md

 # obitouch_hatobi
-its to make a user bot in telegram x--no
+its to make a user bot in telegram
 //further setting up environment